FirelyTeam/firely-docs-firely-net-sdk/validation/terminology-service.rst

 - ``Task<Parameters> ValueSetValidateCode(Parameters parameters, string id = null, bool useGet = false)``

 This function validates that a coded value is in the set of codes allowed by a value set.
-The ValueSet is searched using the provided ``IResourceResolver``, for example an :ref:`package_source` containing all FHIR artifacts from a given package.
+The ValueSet is searched using the provided
+``IResourceResolver``, for example an :ref:`FhirPackageSource<resource-resolving/fhir-package-source>` containing all FHIR artifacts from a given package.
 Once the ValueSet is found, the provides code will be validates against that ValueSet.

 In some cases ``ValueSets`` are implicitly defined using the  ``valueSet`` element in a ``CodeSystem`` resource, which implicitly defines a ValueSet containing all codes from that CodeSystem.